 Love and anger can both be used to build your marriage, but you must process your anger in an appropriate way and develop a proper balance that allows you to express your concerns in the context of a loving relationship.
 A healthy marriage is a safe place to resolve honest conflict and process anger.
 The reason this challenge is so critical to long-term marriages is that in most conflict situations, it isn’t the facts that are the real problem, it’s the strong negative (or even angry) feelings we harbor.
 Once those feelings are dealt with, it’s simple to move on and work at resolving the conflict.

-5. Build a deeper friendship and enjoy your spouse.
+5. Build a deeper friendship and enjoy your spouse in your second half.

 At this stage of marriage, we can deepen our friendship and become close companions.
 One advantage of a long-term marriage is being more familiar and comfortable with each other.
 We know we aren’t perfect, so we can relax and enjoy each other.